Posted on May 29th, 2020

 For the script-reading service, scripts are read by HighTide’s Associate Artists and, in an innovation to normal submission practices, playwrights are able to select the reader for their plays to help ensure artists from minority backgrounds have their work considered by truly diverse and representative world-class talent.
 Looking to keep playwrights engaged and progressing with their practice, the service is open to all UK playwrights, however priority will be given to writers who are based in their home region of East of England, or are from socio- economically deprived backgrounds.
 The window is open from now (Friday 29th May) until midday on Wednesday 3rd June.
-Find out more information on how to submit your script here.

 Writers who have participated in HighTide’s programmes during lockdown are invited to join our new Playwright’s Network.
 Connecting writers with each other as well as leading industry figures in order to develop their practice; it already has more than 70 members.
 This is just the first in an upcoming series of expansions to the programme to be announced in the next few weeks.
-You can join the network by emailing email@example.com.
+You can join the network by emailing [email protected].

 Artistic Director of HighTide, Suba Das adds, As we have travelled through the evolving experience of this crisis, we at HighTide have been especially concerned that emerging freelance writers, and especially those from diverse or low-income backgrounds, have been isolated from the conversation about what happens next to the creative industries in the UK.
 We’re proud that over 150 writers and artists have engaged with our Lighthouse Programme to date and we hope to now reach many more, doing as much as possible to demystify the challenges our sector now faces, and to ensure as many writers can keep working and making in our new landscape.